modernben/forge-docs/1.0/servers/monitoring.md

 ## Overview

-Forge can be configured to monitor important stats on your server and email you when the state changes:
+Forge can be configured to monitor the following metrics on your server and email you when the state changes:

 - CPU Load
 - Used Disk Space
 - Used Memory

 :::warning Business Plan Only

 During the feature launch period, server monitoring is only available on the Business plan.
 :::